-In one of the flashback scenes Control is speaking on the phone, on the desk behind him are two bulldogs draped in the Union Jack.
+In one of the flashback scenes, Control (Sir John Hurt) is speaking on the phone, on the desk behind him are two bulldogs draped in the Union Jack.
 These figurines were created by Royal Doulton during World War II to represent Patriotism.
-In Skyfall (2012), M (Judi Dench), the head of MI6, has the same Royal Doulton bulldog on her desk.
+In Skyfall (2012), M (Dame Judi Dench), the head of MI6, has the same Royal Doulton bulldog on her desk.

 Gary Oldman described Tomas Alfredson as taking a near-voyeuristic approach, by shooting with long lenses: "It was as if he was eavesdropping, like a peeping Tom, which is what you sort of want for a spy film."

 The Swedish song heard in Control's first scene is "Land, du välsignade" (Blessed Country) sung by Jussi Björling.
-The director Tomas Alfredson is Swedish; however the song also serves as an indication of Control's patriotism.
+Tomas Alfredson is Swedish.
+However, the song also serves as an indication of Control's patriotism.

-Writer John le Carré partially based his famous George Smiley character on a friend, the Lincoln College tutor and Oxford University don, the Reverend Vivian Green.
-Smiley was also based on le Carré's boss at Mi5, Lord Clanmorris, who wrote crime novels under the pseudonym of John Bingham.
+John le Carré partially based his famous George Smiley character on a friend, the Lincoln College tutor and Oxford University don, the Reverend Vivian Green.
+Smiley was also based on le Carré's boss at MI5, Lord Clanmorris, who wrote crime novels under the pseudonym of John Bingham.

-This movie remake was made and released thirty-two years after the renowned TV series Tinker Tailor Soldier Spy (1979), just under thirty years after its sequel Smiley's People (1982) and thirty-seven years after the 'Tinker, Tailor, Soldier, Spy' novel was first published in 1974.
+This second adaptation was released thirty-two years after the renowned television series Tinker Tailor Soldier Spy (1979), just under thirty years after its sequel Smiley's People (1982), and thirty-seven years after the novel was published.

 The letters addressed to George Smiley's wife, Lady Ann, show the address as 18 Asherton Street, Islington, N1.
 In the books, Smiley famously lived off the Kings Road, at (No 9) Bywater Street, Chelsea, SW3.